-- MSN games are not only free, but also easy to learn, since some of them are based on well-known classic board games.
+- MSN games are not only free, but also quite easy to learn, and very fun to play.

 MSN Games (also known as the Zone) is a website owned by Microsoft known for a multitude of single-player, multiplayer, PC download and social casino video games.

 It was extremely popular in the 90s especially since they were for free, pre-installed with any Windows OS.

 MSN Games was launched with a few cards and board games such as Hearts, Spades, Checkers, Backgammon, or Bridge.